haddadi/haddadi.github.io/about.md

 Dec 2017: We have received a [Microsoft Azure Research Award](http://azure4research.com/){:target="_blank"} to support our Machine Learning research for the Databox project.

-Dec 2017: Katrin Hänsel's paper has been accepted to CHI 2018!
+Dec 2017: Katrin Hänsel's [paper](https://haddadi.github.io/papers/CHI2018sensing.pdf){:target="_blank"} has been accepted to ACM CHI 2018!
 Congrats Katrin.

 ### Contact me